Tens of thousands march for ceasefire in Gaza amid temporary truce

 Tens of thousands of people have taken to the streets of London to call for a permanent ceasefire in Gaza.

+There have been conflicting reports on how many people will be released, but at least 13 are expected to be exchanged for a number of Palestinian prisoners held by Israel.

-The temporary truce is still holding and follows weeks of fighting and Israeli bombardments of Gaza, with the conflict sparked by the Hamas incursion into southern Israel that saw 1,200 people killed.
+The temporary truce is still holding and follows weeks of fighting and Israeli bombardments of Gaza during the conflict sparked by the Hamas incursion into southern Israel that saw 1,200 people killed.

-Protesters in London are marching from Park Lane to Whitehall, with the Metropolitan Police also handing out leaflets to provide “absolute clarity” on what will be deemed an offence.
+Protesters in London marched from Park Lane to Whitehall, with the Metropolitan Police also handing out leaflets to provide “absolute clarity” on what will be deemed an offence.

 It comes after weeks of pressure on the force over the handling of the now-regular demonstrations, with pressure from senior politicians for officers to come down harder on alleged displays of antisemitism.